jon-jacky/Piety/piety/README.md

 *piety.Task* instances, then call *piety.run*.

-The following sections first provide an overview of tasks in Piety, then describe classes in the *piety* module, and finally explain the the Piety *run* function and how it can use different event loops.
+The following sections first provide an overview of tasks in Piety, then describe classes in the *piety* module, and finally explain the Piety *run* function and how it can use different event loops.

 ### Tasks in Piety ###